umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/index.md

 * Set a maximum number of nodes to be selected, by default this is unlimited
 * Information tooltip display for each selected item which can be toggled on/off
 * The tooltip display contains a link to edit the selected item
-* The option to save as valid XML data for easy retrieval even in XSLT, OR saving as CSV (comma seperated values)
+* The option to save as valid XML data for easy retrieval even in XSLT, OR saving as CSV (comma separated values)
 * Drag/Drop sorting of selected nodes